Akash8599/microservice_project/README.md

 Microservice_Project

-Welcome to the Microservice Project repository!
-This project is a comprehensive exploration of microservices architecture, featuring dynamic service discovery with Eureka, robust security integration with Okta, and seamless communication between microservices.
+Welcome to Microservice_Project, an advanced microservices architecture that seamlessly integrates Eureka service registry, Okta security, and now, with enhanced resilience features using Resilience4j.
+This project is a testament to the power of distributed systems, robust security, and intelligent resilience patterns, ensuring your microservices ecosystem operates with unparalleled reliability.

 Overview

-Microservice_Project is designed to showcase the power of distributed systems, service discovery, and security in a cloud-native environment.
-Dive into a world where Eureka orchestrates service registration and discovery, Okta fortifies your microservices against unauthorized access, and efficient communication ties it all together.
+Microservice_Project is not just about microservices—it's about resilient microservices.
+Dynamic service discovery with Eureka, fortified security through Okta, and now, enhanced resilience using Resilience4j, this project is a comprehensive solution for building a robust and adaptive microservices architecture.

-Features
+Key Features

-Dynamic Service Discovery: Utilize Eureka to dynamically register and discover microservices, fostering flexibility and scalability.
+Dynamic Service Discovery with Eureka: Leverage Eureka's dynamic service registration and discovery to create a flexible and scalable microservices network.

-Robust Okta Security: Integrate Okta for secure authentication and authorization, ensuring data integrity and user privacy.
+Robust Okta Security: Integrate Okta for secure authentication and authorization, safeguarding your microservices against unauthorized access and ensuring data integrity.

-Effortless Microservices Communication: Witness seamless communication patterns that enhance overall system resilience and responsiveness.
+Enhanced Resilience with Resilience4j:

+Retry Mechanism: Intelligently handle transient failures with a robust retry mechanism.
+Configure parameters like retry interval and maximum attempts to tailor the retry behavior to your microservices' needs.
+Circuit Breaker: Safeguard against system failures by proactively opening the circuit when necessary.
+Experience a graceful degradation of functionality during outages, preventing cascading failures.
 Getting Started
-Follow these steps to get started with Microservice_Project:
+Follow these steps to get started with Microservice_Project and leverage its enhanced resilience features:

 Clone the Repository: